Business Studies, Finance & Computing

 Overview of the Enterprise Department

-Welcome to the Enterprise department which consists of a team of four highly qualified, innovative, passionate and creative teachers of Business studies, Financial studies, Economics, Computer Science and ICT who aim to instil into our students both our interest in and enjoyment of the subjects we offer as well as increase their awareness and understanding of the topics and issues covered.
+Welcome to the Enterprise department which consists of a team of four highly qualified, innovative, passionate, and creative teachers of Business studies, financial studies, Economics, Computer Science, and ICT (Information Communication Technology) who aim to instil into our students both our interest in and enjoyment of the subjects we offer as well as increase their awareness and understanding of the topics and issues covered.

 Meet the Business teachers